 When I'm not tutoring I keep myself busy with many other things.
 I love theatre, and I have performed in dozens of community, school, and professional productions in the past.
 I also adore animals.
 I volunteer at shelters, shadow veterinarians, and I even have eight cats and two dogs at home!
 In the time that's remaining, I like to read, hang out with friends, and swim.

-Northwestern University - BA, Theatre with Premed
+Undergraduate Degree: Northwestern University - Bachelor in Arts, Theatre with Premed

 SAT Composite: 2350

 AP Chemistry: 5

 AP Spanish Literature: 5

 Theatre, singing, dance, medicine, animal welfare, frisbee, research, knitting, reading

 While it is, of course, important to teach the specific skills necessary to succeed in individual subject areas, I think it's even more important to teach students to think critically and independently.
 Cultivating this ability to actively engage with the material does not only boost students' abilities to wrestle with the subject matter in question.
 These skills also prepare them to tackle and better understand all other areas of study.

 What might you do in a typical first session with a student?

 If I'm going to tutor a student over a period of time, I first need to find out what they are hoping to achieve through tutoring.
 I'd start by getting to know my student a little bit.
 What do they enjoy about the subject area?
 What is hard for them?
 What are their goals?
 I'd then assess their level in the subject with some practice problems and make a plan as to how to proceed from there!